Fsoft-AIC/fsoft-LibMoE.github.io/README.md

-# CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding Capabilities of CodeLLMs
+# LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models
-Project page of CodeMMLU benchmark dataset.
-Check out its [GitHub](https://github.com/FSoft-AI4Code/CodeMMLU) page.
+Project page of LIBMoE.
+Check out its [GitHub](https://github.com/Fsoft-AIC/LibMoE) page.

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.